Cairi-S/Welcome-Foolish-Mortals/README.md

 - Play a fun game.
 - Find clear, easy to follow instructions on gameplay.
-- Be able to access the instruktions from any page.
+- Be able to access the instructions from any page.
 - Have clear audio and visual cues which show where I have clicked.
 - Be able to play with and without audio.
 - Be able to choose my difficulty level.